Amsterdam/zaken-backend/README.md

 When a new version is deployed, the already existing cases still follow the path in the started version.
 Only new created cases follow the path of the latest version.

-When should you deploy a new version??
+When is it necessary to deploy a new version?

 - Path changes in the model
 - Timer changes
 - ID changes

-When should you NOT deploy a new version??
+When is it NOT necessary to create a new version?

 - Changes in form names.
 If you want to change the text of a form, you can do it directly in the latest version.
-Do not change IDs because paths can be taken based on the answer (ID).
+Do not change IDs because paths can be taken based on an answer (ID).

-So if you think existing cases will get stuck in the model, just create a new version to be sure.
+So if you think existing cases are getting stuck in the model, just create a new version.

+**NOTE:** When creating new routes **always use a default route**.
+If you made a mistake with versioning and new routes that do not exist in old versions, the application will follow the default route.
+If not, the application will colapse and celery workers will be unavailable.

+## Versioning

+The `director` model is the backbone of the BPMN-models.
+Watch out when updating the `director`!
+The `director` starts other models and ends them.
+The `director` chooses the applicable version of the model by the `director`'s major version itself.
+Example: a case has `director` version `6.0.0` and the `director` has to start the `unoccupied` model.
+The `unoccupied` model has versions: `4.0.0`, `4.0.1` and `7.1.0` (which shouldn't be possible).
+The `director` will choose `4.0.1` because it's the latest release of the `unoccupied` model with major version `6` or lower.

+A new model can **NEVER have a higher major version than the `director`**.

+## DIRECTOR changes major versioning

+The **major version** of the `director` needs to be bumped if a route in the `director` to a new model has been added or updated.
+For example: a visit type changed in the `visit` model.
+In the `director` you can choose the visit type.
+Works like a charm for new cases.
+Existing cases use the old `director` and will be lead to the new `visit` model where the visit type condition has changed.
+Conditions are not met and the application will go down.

 ## Deploy new BPMN-model with incremented version